minprog/programmeren-1/problems/hello/index.md

 If not, retrace your steps and see if you can determine where you went wrong.

-Now, open Atom, point to the File menu and choose New.
+Now, open your code editor, point to the File menu and choose New.
 This will open a new editor with a blank "Untitled1" file in it.
 First thing to do is to give it a name and save it into your new directory.
 Press **CTRL-S** or **Cmd-S** to open the file dialog.
 For **Filename**, type `hello.c`.
 Then below, choose (click) the `Documents`, then the `Programming` folder that you just created and click on **Save**.

 In your new file, type the C code for "Hello, World" as seen above.
 Save it once more.